-No student may register for Third Arts (Criminology) until he/she has passed the Second University Examination in Arts (Criminology).
+No student may register for Third Arts (Criminology) until they have passed the Second University Examination in Arts (Criminology).
 The selection of any module is conditional on the Professor or Lecturer concerned and the College being satisfied that a student is capable of profiting by attendance thereat.
 Students may not select modules which involve a timetable clash.